The Dartmoor Line

 The Devon & Cornwall Railway reached Sampford Courtenay, 10 miles from Coleford Junction, in 1867 though the station at that time was called Okehampton Road and was also later briefly called Belstone Corner.
 A relatively modest single storey station building was constructed on the up platform, with a stone waiting shelter on the down platform.
 The station became an unstaffed halt in 1964, and closed to passengers in 1972.
 Today little remains of the station buildings.

-Sampford Courtenay was used both by the GWR/Devon County Council Sunday Rover service (1997-2019) and occasional Dartmoor Railway heritage services in DR days, and remains part of the railway, but there are currently no plans for its further use.
+Sampford Courtenay was used both by the GWR/Devon County Council Sunday Rover service (1997-2019) and occasional Dartmoor Railway heritage services in DR days.
+Currently there are no plans for Dartmoor Line trains to stop there, but Sampford Courtenay Parish Council is on the case.

 Sampford Courtenay station after a pre-season tidy-up by the Station Maintenance team.